isarandi/metrabs/README.md

 wget https://omnomnom.vision.rwth-aachen.de/data/metrabs/metrabs_{singleperson_smpl,multiperson_smpl,multiperson_smpl_combined}.zip -P ./models unzip models/*.zip -d ./models
 ```
 These models predict the 24 joints of the [SMPL body model](https://smpl.is.tue.mpg.de/).
 Stay tuned for further models (COCO, Human3.6M)!

-MeTRAbs, at its core, is based on single-person pose estimation and it is extended to multi-person applications by
-first detecting people and then running the single-person estimation for each of them.
-This so-called top-down multiperson
-strategy is already (quite efficiently) packaged into a standalone model for convenience.
-This multiperson extension
-also takes into account the implicit rotation that cropping induces.
-Instead of naive cropping, the model takes care
-of applying the appropriate homography transformation for perspective undistortion and returns the poses in the correct
-camera coordinate frame.
-The models also contain built-in capability for test-time augmentation
-(transforming each crop multiple times and averaging the results).

 If you **just have an image** and know nothing else, you can run the **combined detection+pose model** with a baked-in YOLOv4 detector (based on https://github.com/hunglc007/tensorflow-yolov4-tflite).
 If the intrinsic matrix is not given, the angle of view is assumed to be 50 degrees (roughly appropriate for consumer cameras when zoomed out, but provide the true intrinsics for more accurate results.)